Builder orientation

 A practical route into the build.

-These steps compress the current Start Here guidance into a buildable sequence for new and returning builders.
+These steps create a buildable sequence for new and advanced builders.

 Read the build package